Allisonwonderlax13/https-github.com-obsproject-obs-studio./Getting-Started-with-OBS-Studio-Development.md

 git clone --recursive https://github.com/jp9000/obs-studio.git
 ```

-Don't forget make the checkout recursive to get all submodules.
+Don't forget the `--recursive` argument to get all submodules.

 ### 2. Build the code
 The next step is to get the program building so that you can start making your modifications or plugins.